In addition to that, you can fold the screen with the display inward, so you don’t scratch it.

 The only thing that still might frustrate you in inexpensive cameras is the inability to assign 100% crop to the central button of the joystick, as done on large cameras.

 Many photographers often shoot in series, and then select the best/sharpest shots.

-In this case, such a button is indispensable, otherwise you’d have to spend a lot of time on unnecessary pressing and the process takes several times longer.
+In this case, such a button is necessary, otherwise you’d have to spend a lot of time on too much clicking and the process takes several times longer.

 In addition to the screen, in the camera with each generation Nikon does a great job on the DX-sensor.

-The resolution has yet to grow, stopping at 24 megapixels but what is improved is its color rendition in artificial light and photosensitivity.
+The resolution has yet to grow, stopping at 24 megapixels but what is improved is its color rendition in artificial light.

 Now you can safely grab the camera, even with its kit lens and shoot anything at any light conditions.

 In terms of Nikon D5500, I noticed that the frames with ISO 12,800, demonstrate a moderate noise level, are still quite suitable for a family archive.